 The real-time absorption spectra collected during pulp oxidation by the permanganate solution allow us to obtain time-dependent concentrations of the chemicals under reaction.
 Figure 2 shows typical UV/Vis absorption spectra of a reaction solution after separation of pulp fibers using the net filter.
 Each spectrum is a superposition of absorption by various chemicals in the reaction solution.
 Because lignin and other organic molecules produced in the reaction do not absorb in the region of interest, the spectral intensity at 546 nm is due purely to the absorption of potassium permanganate.
-The typical relative standard deviation of spectrophotometric measure-ments is only about 0.1%, which gives a negligible relative error in the ratio of the absorption spectral intensities in Eqn.
-(6) of 0.1%.
+It is important to point out that the typical relative standard deviation of spectrophotometric measurements is only about 0.1%, which gives a negligible relative error in the ratio of the absorption spectral intensities in Eqn.
+(10) of 0.1%.